syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Occupy Whole Window

-To arrange the dock windows to a whole available space in the `SfDockingManager`, set `DockFill` property of `SfDockingManager` as True.
+To arrange the dock windows to a whole available space in the `SfDockingManager`, set `DockFill` property of `SfDockingManager` as true.

 {% tabs %}